 Students registered for classes at Sauk Valley Community College will be provided an SVCC email account.
 The email will be active the day following initial registration.
 All official email correspondence from SVCC will go to the SVCC email address.

 Student Photo ID Cards

-Student photo ID cards are available in Admissions & Records after the 10th day of the semester and are valid for the current academic year.
+Student photo ID cards are available in Admissions & Records and are valid for the current academic year.
 New ID cards are issued each academic year.
 Replacement cards are available for a fee.

 Student Records and Confidentiality (FERPA)